Flooding worsens humanitarian needs across Yemen - Yemen

 Humanitarian assessments are ongoing, but preliminary reports from local authorities indicate that more than 80,000 people have been impacted.
 Initial reports are that the floods have also claimed at least three lives, but the full extent of casualties is still not known.

 Many are people living in emergency shelters and informal settlements.
-Their tents and tarpaulins have been damaged by rains, exposing them to homelessness and associated protection risks, including risks related to the lack of privacy and potential exploitation and abuse.
+Their tents and tarpaulins have been damaged by rains, exposing them to homelessness and associated protection risks.

-Other affected governorates include Taizz, Ibb, Raymah, Dhamar, Al Bayda, Marib, Al Jawf, Aden, Lahj, Abyan and Hadramaut.
+Other affected governorates include Taiz, Ibb, Raymah, Dhamar, Al Bayda, Marib, Al Jawf, Aden, Lahj, Abyan, and Hadramaut.

 The floods have also impacted health clinics, pharmaceutical supplies, food stocks, schools, and sanitation facilities– increasing health risks.
 UNHCR, the UN Refugee Agency, and humanitarian partners are concerned that the flooding may exacerbate the risks and spread of diseases, including cholera.
-More than 364,000 suspected cases of cholera and 639 deaths have been reported across Yemen since the beginning of the year by WHO – nearing the total for all of 2018.
+More than 364,000 suspected cases of cholera and 639 deaths have been reported across Yemen since the beginning of the year by World Health Organisation, WHO, nearing the total for all of 2018.

-We are working to provide emergency assistance.
-UNHCR teams together with other humanitarian partners and local authorities have already begun conducting assessments in IDP hosting sites in Aden, Lahj, Hadramaut, Abyan and Hajjah.
+UNHCR teams together with other humanitarian partners and local authorities have already begun conducting assessments in IDP hosting sites in Aden, Lahej, Hadramaut, Abyan and Hajjah.

 Among main needs identified so far are emergency shelter, food, water and sanitation, particularly for those displaced and living in informal settlements.